bespoke-silicon-group/bsg_newlib_dramfs/libgloss/dramfs/README.md

 1. Implement `dramfs_exit(int)` (routine to exit the execution environment).
 2. Implement `dramfs_sendchar(char)` (routine to output non-file I/O (for debugging etc)).

-Since this BSP is a cross architecture BSP, following architecture specific init file has to provided.
+Since this BSP is a cross architecture BSP, following architecture specific init files have to provided.
-3. Call `dramfs_fs_init()` in the crt.
+3. Implment C-runtime initiation including a call to `dramfs_fs_init()` in the crt.
-4. Define `_end` symbol (heap pointer) in the linker command file.
+4. Implement linker command script including definition of `_end` symbol (heap pointer).

 #### 1, 2.
 Interfacing functions:
 ```